harryrichman/minimal-light-academic/README.md

 ```
 .
 ├── _data
-|   └── publications.yml                      # the YAML file for publications
+|   └── publications.yml                      # the data for your publications
 ├── _includes
-|   ├── publications.md                       # the Markdown file for publications
+|   ├── publications.html                     # the formatting for publications
-|   └── services.md                           # the Markdown file for services
+|   └── services.html                         # the formatting for services
 ├── _layouts
 |   └── homepage.html                         # the html template for the homepage
 ├── _sass
 |   ├── minimal-light.scss                    # compiled into a CSS file to control the style of the page
 |   └── minimal-light-no-dark-mode.scss       # similar to minimal-light.scss with the dark mode disabled
 ├── assets                                    # some files
 ├── html_source_file                          # compiled HTML files
 ├── .gitignore                                # this file specifies intentionally untracked files that Git should ignore
-├── CNAME                                     #  the custom domain, will be used by GitHub page sevice
 ├── Gemfile                                   #
 ├── LICENSE                                   # the license file
 ├── README.md                                 # readme file (English)
 ├── README_zh_Hans.md                         # readme file (Simplified Chinese)
 ├── README_zh_Hant.md                         # readme file (Traditional Chinese)
 ├── _config.yml                               # Jekyll configuration file, including some options of the page
 └── index.md                                  # the content of the index page, using Markdown
 ```

 ## Getting Started